ShaunCurtis/Blazr.ComponentRegistration/readme.md

 }
 ```

-It's purpose is to defer rendering of the actual content until after the `Option` components have registered.
-It's at the same level in the Render Tree as the `Option` components, so renders in sequence with them.
-As it's last, it renders it content - provided as a `RenderFragment` from the parent - last.
+It's purpose is to defer rendering of the actual content until after the `Option` components have registered.  `Defer` is at the same level in the Render Tree as the `Option` components, so renders in sequence with them.
+As it's placed last, it renders it content - provided as a `RenderFragment` from the parent - last.

-## The RenderFragment Approach
+## Using RenderFragments

 Our definition looks like this: